franciscrot/dma/dh-skills.md

 - Programming Historian: [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data-wrangling-and-management-in-r).
 “This tutorial explores how scholars can organize ‘tidy’ data, understand R packages to manipulate data, and conduct basic data analysis.”
 - Programming Historian: [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data).
 “This lesson teaches a way to quickly analyze large volumes of tabular data, making research faster and more effective.”
 - Programming Historian: [Cleaning Data with OpenRefine](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine).
 “This tutorial focuses on how scholars can diagnose and act upon the accuracy of data.”
-- Programming Historian: [Fetching and Parsing Data from the Web with OpenRefine](https://programminghistorian.org/en/lessons/fetch-and-parse-data-with-openrefine).
-“OpenRefine is a powerful tool for exploring, cleaning, and transforming data.
-In this lesson you will learn how to use Refine to fetch URLs and parse web content.”
 - Programming Historian: [Crowdsourced-Data Normalization with Python and Pandas](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-python-and-pandas).
 “This lesson describes crowdsourcing as a form of data creation as well as how pandas can be used to prepare a crowdsourced dataset for analysis.”
 - Programming Historian: [Understanding Regular Expressions](https://programminghistorian.org/en/lessons/understanding-regular-expressions).
 “In this lesson, we will use advanced find-and-replace capabilities in a word processing application in order to make use of structure in a brief historical document that is essentially a table in the form of prose.”
 - Programming Historian: [Reshaping JSON with jq](https://programminghistorian.org/en/lessons/json-and-jq).
 “Working with data from an art museum API and from the Twitter API, this lesson teaches how to use the command-line utility jq to filter and parse complex JSON files into flat CSV files.”
-- Programming Historian: [Introduction to MySQL with R](https://programminghistorian.org/en/lessons/mysql-with-r).
-“This lesson will help you store large amounts of historical data in a structured manner, search and filter that data, and visualize some of the data as a graph.”
 - Programming Historian: [Counting and Mining Research Data with Unix](https://programminghistorian.org/en/lessons/research-data-with-unix).
 “This lesson will look at how research data, when organised in a clear and predictable manner, can be counted and mined using the Unix shell.”
 - Programming Historian: [Transliterating Non-ASCII Characters with Python](https://programminghistorian.org/en/lessons/transliterating).
 “This lesson shows how to use Python to transliterate automatically a list of words from a language with a non-Latin alphabet to a standardized format using ASCII characters.”
 - Programming Historian: [Scalable Reading of Structured Data](https://programminghistorian.org/en/lessons/scalable-reading-of-structured-data).
 “In this lesson, you will be introduced to ‘scalable reading’ and how to apply this workflow to your analysis of structured data.”